devonfw/accelerated-solution-design/installation-tools/README.md

 ## Introduction

-The whole design can be written and edited by using the atom or Visual Studio Code editor with according plugins.
-Below you will find the explanation for how to install them.
+The whole design can be written and edited using either the Atom editor or Visual Studio Code, with according plugins.
+Please find below the installation instructions for both of them.

 ### Installation for Visual Studio Code